 Take those scary looking jumper cables in hand and remember: positive to positive, negative to negative.
 With this in mind, connect one positive cable clamp (red color) to the positive battery terminal on the dead car, and then connect the other end to the positive terminal on the working battery.

-6) Connect the other negative cable clamp (also black) to any solid metal part under the hood of the car with the dead battery.
+Connect the negative cable clamp to the negative battery terminal on the car with the working battery.
+Connect the other negative cable clamp (black color) to any solid metal part under the hood of the car with the dead battery.
 This serves as a safe “ground.”

-8) While one person revs the engine in the car with the working battery, turn the key in the car with the dead battery.
 The borrowed charge from the operational battery should give it enough of a boost to start it.
+If not, wait another couple minutes and try again.